protontypes/open-sustainable-technology/README.md

 - [solar](https://github.com/oscarperpinan/solar) - allows for reproducible research both for photovoltaics systems performance and solar radiation.
 - [SolarTherm](https://github.com/SolarTherm/SolarTherm) - Solar thermal power/fuel station performance simulation and optimization using Modelica.
 - [Charge Controller Firmware](https://github.com/LibreSolar/charge-controller-firmware) - Firmware for Libre Solar MPPT/PWM charge controllers.
+- [pvoutput](https://github.com/openclimatefix/pvoutput) - Python code for downloading PV data from PVOutput.org.
+- [predict_pv_yield](https://github.com/openclimatefix/predict_pv_yield) - Use machine learning to map from satellite imagery of clouds to solar PV yield.
+- [solar-panel-detection](https://github.com/alan-turing-institute/solar-panel-detection) - Using a combination of AI (machine vision), open data and short term forecasting, the project aims to determine the amount of solar electricity being put into the UK grid at a given time (i.e., “right now”, or “nowcasting”)
+- [solarpy](https://github.com/aqreed/solarpy) - This packages aims to provide a reliable solar radiation model, mainly based on the work of Duffie, J.A., and Beckman, W. A., 1974, "Solar energy thermal processes"
+- [solariot](https://github.com/meltaxa/solariot) - Leverage your IoT enabled Solar PV Inverter to stream your solar energy usage data to a real time dashboard.

 ### Wind Turbines
 - [makani](https://github.com/google/makani) - was a project to develop a commercial-scale airborne wind turbine, culminating in a flight test of the Makani M600 off the coast of Norway.